Code of Ethics

 First Precept: We undertake the training to refrain from harming living beings.

-We recognize the inherent imbalance of power in the student- teacher relationship and take care not to exploit it.
-Teachers and program leaders assume responsibility for continuing personal growth and deepening dharma practice.
-They agree to nurture self-knowledge and freedom, and cultivate insight into the influences of culture, social-historical context, race, gender, ability, sexuality, age, environmental setting, etc. We agree to receive occasional supervision from either peers or a mentor.
+We recognize the inherent imbalance of power in the student-teacher relationship and take care not to exploit it.
+Teachers and program leaders assume responsibility for continuing personal growth and deepening Dharma practice.
+They agree to nurture self-knowledge and freedom, and cultivate insight into the influences of culture, social-historical context, race, gender, ability, sexuality, age and environmental setting.
+We agree to receive occasional supervision from either peers or mentors.

 * See footnote below for teachers that are also therapists.